 Enjoy this Matzo Brei recipe with Spinach for Passover — or, anytime!

-I bet it will become one of your favorite, unique Matzo Brei recipes too.
+I bet it will become one of your favorite recipes using matzo crackers.

 (Oh, and gluten-free Matzo is now available.)